You are here

 Applicants should be aware that the Secretary may decide to issue a category exemption, even where the application is made for a particular product.

-The decision to approve, or to refuse to approve, an application is made by the Secretary of the Department of Health (or the delegate).
-The Secretary (or delegate) must approve the use of the restricted representation if she or he is satisfied that:
+The decision to approve, or to refuse to approve, an application is made by the Secretary of the Department of Health (or their delegate).
+The Secretary must approve the use of the restricted representation if they are satisfied that: